 The Benefits of Homemade Yogurt

-Homemade yogurt from your electric yogurt maker is not only easy to make but also better for you and the environment.
-You can choose the ingredients, from the type of milk—fat-free to whole milk, organic or locally grown or conventional—and you can create flavors to suit your palate.
+Homemade yogurt made in an electric yogurt maker is not only easy to make but also better for you and the environment.
+You can choose the ingredients, the type of milk, and flavors to suit your palate.

 Although store-bought yogurt does provide some health benefits, it also can contain a surprising amount of sugar.
 Homemade yogurt will have far less sugar than the commercial yogurt since you are controlling what you put into the recipe.
 And when making yogurt, you'll also be helping the environment by using the reusable jars that many electric yogurt makers come with, which is much better than all of those plastic yogurt tubs.

 These instructions should work for most automatic yogurt makers that have the individual glass or plastic containers but make sure to read your machine's instruction booklet for instructions specific to your machine.Continue to 2 of 10 below.

 02 of 10

 To make yogurt in a machine that has seven 6-ounce containers, you will need 42 ounces (5 1/4 cups) of milk, whole or 2 percent milk work best, and 6 ounces of plain yogurt containing live active cultures.
 It is very important to use fresh, plain, unflavored yogurt, and the freshest, best-quality milk you can find.
 The quality of your yogurt will depend on the quality of the ingredients you start out with.Continue to 3 of 10 below.

 03 of 10